Indians’ Civale dazzles in MLB debut, stops Tigers 2-0

-CLEVELAND (AP) — Aaron Civale dazzled in his major league debut, striking out the side to begin the game and allowing just two infield hits over six innings to pitch the Cleveland Indians over the Detroit Tigers 2-0 on Saturday.
+Civale dazzled, striking out the side to begin the game and allowing just two infield hits over six innings to pitch the Cleveland Indians to a 2-0 victory over the Detroit Tigers on Saturday.

+Civale ended up with the baseballs from his first pitch, first strikeout, the final out of the game and the lineup card.
+He also felt a wide array of emotions.

+“Pretty much every one you could think of,” he said.
+“Nerves, joy, a lot going on.
+Got about 15-20 people in the stands, traveling pretty far away to come out here, so it’s a pretty special day.”

 The Indians purchased Civale’s contract from Triple-A Columbus when outfielder Leonys Martín was designated for assignment before the game.
-The 24-year-old right-hander was making a spot start because Mike Clevinger is on the injured list with a sprained ankle.
+He was making a spot start because Mike Clevinger is on the injured list with a sprained ankle.

-Civale will likely be sent back to Columbus, but he made a strong impression, striking out six, walking three and working out of a sixth-inning jam.

-Civale walked Nicholas Castellanos and Miguel Cabrera with two outs, but Brandon Dixon fouled out to first baseman Carlos Santana down the right field line.
+Civale struck out six, walked three and worked out of a sixth-inning jam.
+He walked Nicholas Castellanos and Miguel Cabrera with two outs, but Brandon Dixon fouled out to first baseman Carlos Santana down the right-field line.

+Civale was told on Thursday that he was coming to the majors.
+He’ll likely be sent back to Columbus because Clevinger is expected to return this week, but he made a strong impression.

+“I’m up here to help the team as long as they have me up here,” he said.

 José Ramirez had an RBI triple in the second while Oscar Mercado added an RBI single in the third.